Share

 While they’re a good thing for everyone to have, the importance of an emergency fund for investors can’t be understated.
 It’s a critical buffer in the event of a market downturn.
 You don’t want to have to sell your investment when it’s low – you want to stay invested so that the asset has time to gain back its value when the market recovers.
 Similarly, if you’re retired or close to retirement, a cash reserve helps you avoid having to liquidate investments to meet your income requirements.

 It’s no different when investing during a recession.
-A cash reserve acts as a critical buffer should you lose your job, or your investments underperform, leaving you less likely to have to sell when the market is on a low ebb.
+A cash reserve acts as a critical buffer should you lose your job, or your investments underperform, leaving you less likely to have to sell when there is a market downturn.
 Importantly, a cash position also gives you greater ability to take advantage of investing opportunities along the way and profit from the recovery.

 Staying positive